-Kim Kardashian Assistant’s Tell-All Has Inside Details of Kardashia-Wests But Leaves Haters Disappointed
+Stephanie Shepherd’s Tell-All As ‘KUWTK’ Star’s Assistant Has Inside Details But Leaves Haters Disappointed

 Kim Kardashian may be the most famous woman in the world, but Kardashian’s “elusive” assistant tends to keep a low profile.
 Stephanie Shepherd is in charge of Kim’s world, but she knows that her cushy job won’t last long if she gets too public herself.
 Shepherd guards a lot of secrets that Kardashian fans and haters alike would love to get their hands on.

-There are so many haters who question whether Kanye West is actually stable after his massive breakdown last fall that came shortly after Kim Kardashian’s traumatic robbery.
+There are so many haters who question whether Kanye West is actually stable after his massive breakdown last fall, which came shortly after Kim Kardashian’s traumatic robbery.
 Kanye spent a week in the hospital and had to go for intensive therapy after his release.

 Kanye West's struggle to come back after his apparent breakdown isn't easy according to an insider. https://t.co/Kg3vVfRfvC